 · Clergy will sanitize their hands immediately prior to administering communion.

 · Clergy will wear gloves when administering communion.
 They will remove the gloves at the end of administering communion and use hand sanitizer.

 · Only one person will clear the altar following the Holy Eucharist.

-There will be no gatherings in the Common Room, the narthex, and the parking lots before or after the services.
+There will be no gatherings in the Common Room, the narthex and/or the parking lots before or after the services.